hammerheim-game/hammerheim-rules/7-equipment.md

 of the game, then you would have to roll for Rarity as normal.

-### Gromril Armor
+### Gromril Armour

 Gromril is the rarest and strongest metal known of in the Old World.
-Only a very few Dwarf smiths know the secret of forging Gromril, and a suit of armor made from it fetches a huge price.
+Only a very few Dwarf smiths know the secret of forging Gromril, and a suit of armour made from it fetches a huge price.

-Save: Gromril armor gives the wearer a 4+ basic save, and does not slow him down if he is also armed with a shield.
+Save: Gromril armour gives the wearer a 4+ basic save, and does not slow him down if he is also armed with a shield.

-### Heavy Armor
+### Heavy Armour

-Typical heavy armor is made from metal links and is called chain mail.
+Typical heavy armour is made from metal links and is called chain mail.
 Forging chain mail is a laborious and time consuming process, as the blacksmith must put together hundreds, sometimes thousands, of metal links.
-This makes chain mail expensive, but this type of armor provides excellent protection for anyone who can afford it.
+This makes chain mail expensive, but this type of armour provides excellent protection for anyone who can afford it.
-There are other types of heavy armor as well, of which the best known are the steel breastplates and greaves worn by the foot knights of the Templar orders.
+There are other types of heavy armour as well, of which the best known are the steel breastplates and greaves worn by the foot knights of the Templar orders.

-Save: A warrior that is wearing heavy armor has a basic D6 saving throw of 5+.
+Save: A warrior that is wearing heavy armour has a basic D6 saving throw of 5+.
-Movement: A warrior that is armed with both heavy armor and a shield suffers a -1 Movement penalty.
+Movement: A warrior that is armed with both heavy armour and a shield suffers a -1 Movement penalty.

 ### Helmet